 MICA Web & MyMICA

-The College provides all full-time students with a MICA email account hosted by Google.
-All official MICA email communications are sent to the student's mica.edu email address.
+MICA provides all students with a MICA email account hosted by Google.
+All official MICA email communications are sent to the student's MICA.edu email address.
 Students are required to check their email account regularly, and are responsible for reading and understanding all MICA notices and announcements sent to their email address from the College.
 Students can access MICA email at (http://gmail.mica.edu) from anywhere they have internet access.

 Laptop computers are the ideal computer to bring along to student housing.
 They take up very little space, can be carried to class when needed, and are most adaptable to life on campus and for travel.
 In general, we recommend a Macintosh laptop since that is the standard computer for most of our labs and classrooms and most faculty at MICA use them as well.

 If you are interested in pursuing an animation, 3D modeling, or environmental design major, a PC laptop or desktop system is your best bet.
 Software for these majors (3D Studio Max, Solidworks, AutoCAD) only run on Windows machines.
 We recommend Dell systems because they are reliable, and Dell offers great support.
 If you need additional information or consultation about the purchase of a computer, please call the Help Desk at 410-225-2201 or email@example.com.

 The required operating systems for hooking up your computer to the college network in college housing are: